w3f/polkadot-spec/docs/chap-networking.md

 Polkadot nodes use the [XX handshake pattern](https://noiseexplorer.com/patterns/XX/) to establish a connection between peers.
 The three following steps are required to complete the handshake process:

-1. The initiator generates a keypair and sends the public key to the responder.
+1. The initiator generates a key pair and sends the public key to the responder.
 The [Noise specification](https://github.com/libp2p/specs/tree/master/noise) and the [libp2p PeerId specification](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md) describe keypairs in more detail.

 2. The responder generates its own key pair and sends its public key back to the initiator.
 After that, the responder derives a shared secret and uses it to encrypt all further communication.
-The responder now sends its static Noise public key (which may change anytime and does not need to be persisted on disk), its *libp2p* public key and a signature of the static Noise public key signed with the *libp2p* public key.
+The responder now sends its static Noise public key (which may change anytime and does not need to be persisted on disk), its *libp2p* public key, and a signature of the static Noise public key signed with the *libp2p* public key.

 3. The initiator derives a shared secret and uses it to encrypt all further communication.
-It also sends its static Noise public key, *libp2p* public key and signature to the responder.
+It also sends its static Noise public key, *libp2p* public key, and signature to the responder.

 After these three steps, both the initiator and responder derive a new shared secret using the static and session-defined Noise keys, which are used to encrypt all further communication.